 *Draw up strength from the earth with every breath and repeat, “I am safe, so safe, right now, right here.
 Safe.
 Calm.
 Easy.”
 Smile.

-Keep a moist mouth, the entire time.
+*Keep a moist mouth, the entire time.
 (Moist mouth is a pool of liquid saliva on the tongue: the opposite of a stress-induced dry mouth.)